Shortly after DraftKings debuted its sportsbook in New Jersey, rival FanDuel didn’t wait long to launch one of their own.

 That’s a win-win.
 Just click on this FanDuel Sportsbook link to get started.

-Creating your FanDuel Sportsbook account
+Creating your FanDuel Sportsbook account in NJ

 The mobile app is available for iOS and Android operating systems.
 The app is free to download on mobile devices via the iTunes Store or Google Play.